infinispan/infinispan-embedded-tutorial/README.md

 - Implement a custom externalizer for our value class

-### step-10/mapreduce
+### step-10/streams

-- Use Map/Reduce to compute temperature averages per country
+- Use Distributed Streams to compute temperature averages per country

 ### step-11/declarative-configuration